smart-data-models/dataModel.DCAT-AP/Distribution/doc/spec.md

           description: 'Property.
 The region in which the locality is, and which is in the country.
 Model:''https://schema.org/addressRegion'''
           type: string
         district:
-          description: 'A district is a type of administrative division that, in some countries, is managed by the local government.'
+          description: 'Property.
+A district is a type of administrative division that, in some countries, is managed by the local government'
           type: string
         postOfficeBoxNumber:
           description: 'Property.
 The post office box number for PO box addresses.
 For example, 03578.
 Model:''https://schema.org/postOfficeBoxNumber'''